aaronparker/aaronparker.github.io/_posts/2010-07-06-app-v-faq-1-what-is-application-virtualisation.md

     </td>

     <td valign="top">
-      <strong>Standard Operating System Environment</strong>: In standard OS environments, applications install their settings onto the host operating system, hard-coding the entire system to fit that application&#8217;s needs.
-Other applications&#8217; settings can be overwritten, possibly causing them to malfunction or break.<sup>3</sup>
+      <strong>Standard Operating System Environment</strong>: In standard OS environments, applications install their settings onto the host operating system, hard-coding the entire system to fit that application's needs.
+Other applications' settings can be overwritten, possibly causing them to malfunction or break.<sup>3</sup>
     </td>
   </tr>